tomarshubham96/SwifLearnAssignment/README.md

 The app is responsive and dynamic.

+### Quick start

-Clone This Repository
+* Clone This Repository.

-Make sure your NodeJS and npm versions are up to date for React 16.13.1
+* Install NodeJS.

-Install dependencies: npm install or yarn install
+* Run npm install or yarn install.

-Start the server: npm run start or yarn start
+* Start the server: npm run start or yarn start

-Views are on: localhost:3000
+* Go to localhost:3000